Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/README.md

 -   Found in the PLUMED manual that it is incompatible with Thread-MPI so Thread-MPI has been explicitly turned off in the modules with PLUMED support.

+-   Turned off GMXAPI support in cpeCray and cpeAMD builds as those libraries wouldn't work with GCC-compiled Python distributions anyway due to OpenMP runtime conflicts.